saberland/saber/website/pages/docs/theming.md

 | post      | `pages/_posts/hello-world.md` | `post.{vue.js}`  |
 | index     | `pages/index.vue`             | `index.{vue.js}` |

-Layout component can be overriden via `layout` attribute, it will fallback to `default` when the desired one is not found.
+Layout components can be overriden via the `layout` attribute, and will fallback to the `default` component when the specificed component is not found.

-Layout component has a prop called `page` which allows you to access page attributes and more.
+Layout components have a prop called `page` which allows you to access page attributes and more.

 ```typescript
 interface PageProp {